U.S. Senate rejects witnesses in Trump impeachment trial, clearing way for acquittal

 But Republicans said they had heard enough.
 Some said they did not think that Trump did anything wrong, while Senators Lamar Alexander and Rob Portman said his actions were wrong but did not amount to impeachable conduct.
 Senator Marco Rubio said impeachment would be too divisive for the country, even if a president engaged in clearly impeachable activity.

+After the Senate adjourned on Friday, she said she knew how she would vote on the charges but she would not reveal it yet.

+“Will I share it with you tonight?
+I’ve had so much drama today, I’m just going to chill.
+How’s that?
+Was that fair?”
+Murkowski told reporters.

-Reporting by Richard Cowan, David Morgan, Karen Freifeld, Mark Hosenball, Susan Heavey, Susan Cornwell, Patricia Zengerle, Lisa Lambert and Mohammad Zargham; Writing by Andy Sullivan and John Whitesides; Editing by Sonya Hepinstall
+Reporting by Richard Cowan, David Morgan, Karen Freifeld, Mark Hosenball, Susan Heavey, Susan Cornwell, Patricia Zengerle, Nandita Bose, Lisa Lambert and Mohammad Zargham; Writing by Andy Sullivan and John Whitesides; Editing by Sonya Hepinstall